 This Q&A page brings my story up to date.

-What I've learned the hard way over the last ten years about digestive disorders, you can now learn in just a few pleasant evenings of reading.
+What I've learned the hard way over the last twenty years about digestive disorders, you can now learn in just a few pleasant evenings of reading.
 And you'll have a huge advantage: you will avoid the side effects I had to suffer from and overcome.
 If you are affected by digestive disorders, you may start here.